thoughtbot/factory_bot/GETTING_STARTED.md

 #=> "JOHN DOE - ROCKSTAR"
 ```

-Static and dynamic attributes can be created as transient attributes.
-Transient
+Transient attributes will be ignored within attributes\_for and won't be
-attributes will be ignored within attributes\_for and won't be set on the model,
+set on the model,
 even if the attribute exists or you attempt to override it.

 Within factory_bot's dynamic attributes, you can access transient attributes as